biolab/orange-scripts/README.md

 - sentence-to-corpus.py: Use sentences as documents and output the new corpus.
 - to_dense.py: Transform sparse data to dense.
 - remove_low_tfidf_values.py: Filters columns with low bag-of-words count or tf-idf
+- bow-to-sparse.py: Transforms an existing bow matrix (document-term), builds tokens, and turns it into sparse matrix.